 "Workiva is an excellent product that will solve problems that you don't even realize that you have," Jenny said.

-Next, the city moved its comprehensive annual financial report (CAFR) into the Workiva platform.
+Next, the city moved its annual comprehensive financial report (ACFR) into the Workiva platform.
 It also started implementing Wdata, which helps teams automatically connect data from multiple source systems to be enriched and prepared for reporting in Wdesk.